 The first area is of principal interest to surveyors since it is applied to determine distances, elevations, areas, volumes, cross-sections and to compile topographic maps form measurement made on photographs.

 Interpretive photogrammetry involves objects from there photographic images and judging their significances.
 Critical factors considered in identifying objects of shape, sizes, patterns, shadow.

 Photography dates to 1839.

 Evidence that help locate these corners.

 A photo theodolite is a form of ground camera.
-It is a combination of camera and theologize an is used of taking photographic and measuring the angles which the rival plane of collimation makes with base line.
+It is a combination of camera and theodolite and is used for taking photographs and measuring the angles which the plane of collimation makes with base line.